 - SESC: SESC is the original unmaintained cycle accurate architectural simulator.
 It models a very wide set of architectures: single processors, CMPs, PIMs, and thread level speculation.
 Check the SESC website at sesc.sourceforge.net.

-the sense amplifier, and models different energies for read and writes.
+amplifier, and models different energies for read and writes.
 The

 extensions have been used at the University of Illinois, University of

 Rochester, North Carolina State University, U.C.
 Davis, U.C.
-Irvine,
+Irvine, U.C.

-U.C.
 Riverside, and University of Arizona.

 It is available locally (xcacti.tgz), you can use for any paper or work.
 Let me know if you find any problem or you publish a paper using it.

 - SCVTOOLS: Santa Cruz Verilog Tools.
-As part of the SCOORE project two verilog tools have been developed: a coverage and a lint tool.
+As part of the SCOORE project two Verilog tools have been developed: a coverage and a lint tool.

-- HDLMETRICS: HDL metrics is a GPL tool developed as a collaboration betweeen UC-Santa Cruz and University of Illinois.
+- HDLMETRICS: HDL metrics is a GPL tool developed as a collaboration between UC-Santa Cruz and University of Illinois.
 It reports a set of metrics for VHDL.
 The source code is available in hdlmetrics.tgz